Te Whare Tapa Whā Model: Understanding & Integration for Clinical Practice

 Aim

-This course aims to provide healthcare workers, service providers and members of the public interested in health and wellbeing an opportunity for deeper understanding concerning both western and Māori health models.
-The course begins by looking at the history of Health and Wellbeing, Mātauranga Māori, and the Whare Tapa Whā Model, followed by an exploration and definition of the four Pou of the Whare Tapa Whā Model.
-The four Pou are then reviewed alongside the comparative concepts contained within health and well-being literature, followed by a discussion of the four Pou’s respective hierarchy.
-Implications concerning clinical practice, service provision, and research are further discussed.
+This course aims to provide members of the public, healthcare workers, and service providers interested in Health and Well-being an opportunity for deeper understanding concerning both Western & Maori Health Models.
+The course begins by looking at the history of Health and Well-being, Matauranga Maori, and the Whare Tapa Wha Model, followed by an exploration & definition of the four Pou of the Whare Tapa Wha Model.
+The four Pou are then reviewed alongside the comparative concepts contained within health & well-being literature, followed by a discussion of the 4 Pou's respective hierarchy, and how to integrate this into clinical practice.

 Overview and Learning Intentions